Atlys

 Step 2: Complete the Online Application Form

 UK visa applications are filed through the official UK Visas and Immigration online system.
 The form is comprehensive and asks about: personal details, travel history (last 10 years), prior visa refusals from any country, criminal history, financial circumstances, family in the UK or elsewhere, purpose of visit.
-Inconsistencies between the form and your supporting documents are the largest single category of avoidable refusals — every detail matters.
+Inconsistencies between the form and your supporting documents are the largest single category of avoidable refusals.

 Step 3: Pay the Visa Fee

-Fee paid online, in INR at the prevailing exchange rate.
+Fee paid online in local currency at the prevailing exchange rate.
 Non-refundable regardless of outcome.

 Step 4: Book a Biometric Appointment